Last updated on July 10th, 2018

 - Turn Signal Relay Adapter Harness – Taken from a Motodynamic LEDFR-01 Relay Kit to adapt the odd 3 pin blinker relay to the more ubiquitous 2 pin style.
 You can see it here.

-- Brake Light Modulator – 12v GS-100A LED Control Box – I really like this mod.
-To see a detailed guide on how to install it, checkout this motorcycle brake light modulator DIY.
+- Brake Light Modulator – GS-100A – I really like this mod for safety and visibility.
+To see a detailed guide on how to install it, checkout the motorcycle brake light modulator DIY.

-- Backup Phone Mount Charger – X-Grip Charging Phone Mount – Any experienced rider knows that their phone charger always fails when they most need it.
+- Backup Phone Mount X-Grip Charger – Any experienced rider knows that their phone charger always fails when they most need it.
 That’s why I installed a backup.
 More info here.

-- Decoy Alarm – M.Way Motorcycle Anti-Theft Security Alarm – There’s no point in installing a GPS Tracker Alarm if the thief quickly rips it out.
-A decoy alarm will help make sure your bike can be tracked after the theft.
-Click to see a Motorcycle Decoy Alarm How-To that explains how it is installed.
+- Decoy Alarm – There’s no point in installing a GPS Tracker Alarm if the thief quickly rips it out.

 - MICTuning In-Dash 4.2A Dual Port USB Charger w Voltmeter – To keep my phone/GPS charged while riding.
 To see a detailed “How-To” on installing it click here.

-- NOCO Genius GC015 12V Eyelet Battery Indicator – I use this port for both charging the battery during down time and to jump start the battery if necessary.
+- NOCO Genius GC015 12V Eyelet Battery Indicator – Used for both charging the battery and to jump-start if necessary.
 Noco would surely not endorse that, but the starter only takes 30 or so Amps.
-Upping the fuse to 40A is unlikely to cause any real damage for momentary use with a weak battery.

-- Front Turn Signal Bulbs Upgrade – JDM ASTAR 5730 Chipsets BAU15S Led Bulbs, Amber – Like the previous upgrade, I also compared a few amber turn signal bulbs and found this one to be the brightest affordable LED bulb.
+- Front Turn Signal Bulbs Upgrade – JDM ASTAR 5730 Chipsets BAU15S Led Bulbs, Amber – Like the previous upgrade, I also compared a few amber turn signal bulbs and found this one to be the brightest LED bulb that wasn’t overpriced.

 - Headlight Bulbs Upgrade – Philips H7 CrystalVision Ultra Bulbs – While far from being HID-grade, the options were limited to begin with.
 This is the best compromise I could find.